Arang-ja/CR7CN0-Git/README.md

-on replica chec server-id and set it

-on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it
+on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it on replica chec server-id and set it